- Last updated:

 - Statement that identifiers might be removed and deidentified information/biospecimens used for future research studies or distributed to another investigator for future research studies without additional consent OR statement that subject’s information/biospecimens will not be used or distributed for future research

 The following elements must be included, when applicable.
-Please note that additional elements may be required for research subject to VA or DOJ regulations – see the IU HRPP Policy on Informed Consent.
+Please note that additional elements may be required for research subject to VA, DOD, or DOJ regulations – see the IU HRPP Policy on Informed Consent.

 - Statement that treatment may involve risks to the subject or fetus that are currently unforeseeable

 - Anticipated circumstances in which subjects’ participation may be terminated